Brandon-Roff/TRMM-Scripts/Linux/Maintence/README.md

-# 🧹 Maintence
+# 🧹 Maintenance

-Welcome to the **Maintence** folder!
+Welcome to the **Maintenance** folder!
 Here you'll find scripts to keep your Linux systems clean, efficient, and up-to-date.

 ## 📂 Folder Description
 This folder is your toolkit for: